TITLE 77: PUBLIC HEALTH

 N) Drinking water – one quart, in non-breakable container; sterile water may be substituted

-O) Ambulance emergency run reports – 10 per vehicle, on a form prescribed by the Department or one that contains the data elements from the Department-prescribed form as described in Section 515.Appendix E or electronic documentation with paper backup
+O) Ambulance emergency patient care run reports – 10 per vehicle that contain the data elements from the Department-prescribed form as described in Section 515.Appendix E or electronic documentation with paper backup

 P) Sheets – two per vehicle, for ambulance cot